kirangagitau/Android_Hack/README.md

 # Android_Hack
-Tools in here used to hack the android OS
+# @Authro Gitau Muguro

-use at user digression
+Link to tools in here as well as guides are used to hack the android OS.